Riddles, Scavenger hunt by age groups

 Clue 1: I was here before anything else, and I’ll be here after everything is gone.

-Clue 2: You can’t shine a torch on me, because wherever the light reaches, I’ve already left.
+Clue 2: You can’t shine a flashlight on me, because wherever the light reaches, I’ve already left.

 Clue 3: I’m what fills a room when you turn off every light.